pearlyzh/learning-notes/kubernetes/kubernetes.md

     - Pods are ephemeral
     - Kubernetes assigns an IP address to a pod after the pod has been scheduled to a node and before it’s started
     - Horizontal scaling means multiple pods may provide the same service
+- Exposes multiple HTTP services through a single Ingress (consuming a single IP)

+### Volumes
+- Create a multi-container pod and have the pod’s containers operate on the same files by adding a volume to the pod and mounting it in each container
+- Use the emptyDir volume to store temporary, non-persistent data
+- Use the gitRepo volume to easily populate a directory with the contents of a Git repository at pod startup
+- Use the hostPath volume to access files from the host node
+- Mount external storage in a volume to persist pod data across pod restarts
+- Decouple the pod from the storage infrastructure by using PersistentVolumes and PersistentVolumeClaims
+- Have PersistentVolumes of the desired (or the default) storage class dynamically provisioned for each PersistentVolumeClaim
+- Prevent the dynamic provisioner from interfering when you want the